tu-delft-library/il-master-thesis-guide/book/4a-read.md

 5. Don’t overdo it.
 Your notes should be linked to your reading goals, your information search questions, important concepts and findings, or action items (for instance something you want to look up)
 6. Create a glossary of terms (term, definition, link to resource), this allows you to manage your knowledge of frequently used terms, and might be helpful to include in your end-product.
 7. Are there certain things, such as terms, concepts or arguments, that you do not understand yet?
 Make a note of this so you can come back to it.

 Tip: The choice of your preferred notetaking app and style of notetaking is based on your personal preference.
 There are a lot of tools available for you to use.
 Have a look at this video on notetaking styles to help you reflect on what type of notetaking tool might work best for you: (link out https://www.youtube.com/watch?v=f3dDVtJ2sec )

-### 6: Expect to Read a Source Multiple Times:
+**Expect to Read a Source Multiple Times:**

 You may need to go through (parts of) of a text multiple times to fully understand it, especially if you are dealing with more specialised information.
 After an initial scan and read-through, you might have already underlined important items or unclear concepts/terms.
 You can revisit these parts while you do additional note-taking and look up concepts you don’t understand yet.
 It could happen that you still don’t understand certain parts of a text even after multiple rounds of reading.

 If this is the case, you can always come back to it later, for example when you have read more foundational articles and your understanding of the topic has increased.
 Note that you should keep in mind the amount time you have for reading and need to prioritise if you do not have too much time.

-Note: In the beginning, progress might feel slow when you start reading academic research on a topic that is new for you, but over time you will start to recognize recurring terms, concepts, theories and researchers, which will help you to speed up.
+In the beginning, progress might feel slow when you start reading academic research on a topic that is new for you, but over time you will start to recognize recurring terms, concepts, theories and researchers, which will help you to speed up.

 ```{admonition} Tip to Support Reading: Text-to-speech software
 :class: dropdown tip